Ikiru: Family life

 Author Timothy Iles writes that, as with Yasujirō Ozu's 1953 film Tokyo Story, Ikiru may hold a negative view about the state of family life in modern Japan.
 Watanabe has lived with his son for years, but they have fallen out of any true relationship.
 His son Mitsuo sees Watanabe as a bother and regards him as only an obstacle to his obtaining the money from Watanabe's will.
 The children fall short of their responsibility to respect their parents.

 Urbanization may be a reason for negative changes in Japanese society, but a reason for Watanabe and Mitsuo's drift is Watanabe's preoccupation with work.
 Another reason is Watanabe's not being with Mitsuo during a medical treatment when the boy was 10, which fits a pattern in Kurosawa's films of sons being overly harsh to their fathers.
+Through scenes with Toyo and Mitsuo, the film seems to portray that the absorption of the young generation in material life has led to indifference to their parents' sacrifices.